Where Graphic Design sits in the curriculum

 Adobe-software fluency

-Tutors with industry experience accelerate students' workflow fluency substantially — efficient use of layers, master pages, paragraph and character styles, smart objects, etc. A student fluent in InDesign at A-level has a meaningful head-start for art-school applications and Foundation Diploma.
+Tutors with industry experience accelerate students' workflow fluency substantially: efficient use of layers, master pages, paragraph and character styles, and smart objects.
+A student fluent in InDesign at A-level has a meaningful head-start for art-school applications and Foundation Diploma.

 Typography fundamentals

 The most-cited weakness in student portfolios.
-Tutors drill: typeface anatomy and classification, letterspacing and kerning, leading and line-spacing, hierarchy through scale and weight, baseline grids and alignment, type pairings, expressive typography.
+Tutors drill typeface anatomy and classification, letterspacing and kerning, leading and line-spacing, hierarchy through scale and weight, baseline grids and alignment, type pairings, and expressive typography.
 Strong typography is what separates competent student work from genuinely-professional student work.

 Brief-led project thinking